mobilemind/OpenInlets/README.md

 + **SearchIn1Password** - Uses `onepassword4://search/` with the current
   domain appended to trigger a 1Password search.
 See the subheading [Open URLs externally...][1Password URL Scheme] for details.
++ **UtmStrip** -  Strips off the UTM query string elements of the current URL.
+  Based on [safari-utm-stripper Bookmarklet][kiding-gist 589242021df49eb17be3]

 ## Version Notes

+1.9.0  Add UtmStrip as new bookmarklet; Bump version

 1.8.1  restore curly brackets in bookmarklet source; improve URI encoding;
 automate updates to `README.md` links/bookmarks; Bump version